Imagen para Instagram

-You will never lose control of your film; we work hand in hand with producers and directors to achieve maximum visibility.
-We firmly believe that every film has its festival circuit; you just need to know where to aim and send it.
+You will never lose control of your film: we work hand in hand with producers and directors to ensure maximum visibility.

 Johanna Tonini - CEO Founder